jtonneyck/file-upload-server-react/README.md

 ```

 `var upload = multer({ dest: 'public/images' })` configures in what directory multer should put the file.
 Multer will give the file a new name that looks like a hash.
-This is to prevent naming collision.
-Multiple users could upload a file called "profile.jpeg".
+This is to prevent naming collision in case multiple users upload, for example, a file called "profile.jpeg".
 After the upload, multer will attach .file to the req object.
 In req.file you'll find information about the uploaded file, like its complete path.
-The rest of the user creation what you're used to.
+The rest of the user creation goes like usual.

 ## Back to the Front-end (hihi)